Netflix January 2020 new releases – new movies, TV shows and originals

 Luna Nera In 17th-century Italy, a teenage midwife accused of witchcraft should select between a star-crossed love and fulfilling her highly effective future

-Ragnarok Norwegian coming-of-age drama based mostly in a small city apparently headed for an additional Ragnarok

-37 Seconds Movie a few younger girl with cerebral palsy who desires to turn into a profitable manga artist whereas nonetheless fulfilling her household obligations
+37 Seconds Movie a couple of younger girl with cerebral palsy who desires to change into a profitable manga artist whereas nonetheless fulfilling her household obligations

 Add Comment